abidfs/strapi-cms/README.md

 ### `docker-compose`

-To launch `Strapi` and its dependencies in `docker-compose` mode, you can effortlessly start them by executing the following command.
+To launch `CMS` and its dependencies in `docker-compose` mode, you can effortlessly start them by executing the following command.

 ```
 docker-compose --file docker-compose.yaml up
 ```

-This will start the `Strapi` instance within Docker.
+This will start the `CMS` instance within Docker.
 Additionally, it will also start the `MySQL` and `adminer` instances.
 These all instances are configured to live in the same docker network and talk to each other.<br>
-Simply visit http://localhost:1337/admin in the browser to access the `strapi` admin panel.<br>
+Simply visit http://localhost:1337/admin in the browser to access the `CMS` admin panel.<br>
 Simply visit http://localhost:7000 in the browser to access the `adminer` GUI.<br><br>

 ## ⚙️ Deployment